OpenThaiGPT/openthaigpt-pretraining/src/data/scripts/split_data/README.md

 ```bash
 python split_jsonl.py /path/to/your/jsonl/file.jsonl --test_size 0.001 --validation_size 0.001
 ```
-Replace /path/to/your/jsonl/file.jsonl with the path to your JSONL file.
+Replace <file.jsonl> with the path to your JSONL file.
 Adjust the --test_size and --validation_size options to set the desired proportions for the test and validation sets.

 ## Output